-T.R.R.
-Cobb House– Built in 1830, this house was home to Thomas Cobb, the founder of the University of Georgia School of Law, soldier, and signer of the Confederate Constitution.
+Built in 1830, the T.R.R.
+Cobb House was home to Thomas Cobb, the founder of the University of Georgia School of Law, soldier, and signer of the Confederate Constitution.

 The house was sent to Stone Mountain, Georgia to be an attraction at the park in 1984, but was finally moved back to its nearly original home and restored in 2007.
 The home is open from Tuesdays to Saturdays from 10 am to 4 pm.
 175 Hill Street

-Taylor-Grady House– Cotton merchant Robert Taylor originally built the house in 1840, but the home’s most prominent resident was Henry W. Grady of journalism fame.
+Cotton merchant Robert Taylor originally built the Taylor-Grady House in 1840, but the home’s most prominent resident was Henry W. Grady of journalism fame.

-Lucy Cobb Institute– While the girl’s school no longer exists in its original form, the Carl Vinson Institute of Government has a small exhibit of artifact from the school’s history from 1859-1931.
+The Lucy Cobb Institute was originally a girls’ school.
+While it no longer exists in its original form, the Carl Vinson Institute of Government has a small exhibit of artifacts from the school’s history from 1859-1931.
 Be sure to visit the Seney-Stovall Chapel.
 201 North Milledge Avenue

-Church-Waddel-Brumby House– This building is now home to the Athens Welcome Center and Classic City Tours, but you can still look around the Federal Style home that housed university presidents since 1819.
+The Church-Waddel-Brumby House is now home to the Athens Welcome Center and Classic City Tours, but you can still look around the Federal Style home that housed university presidents since 1819.
 It’s open Monday through Saturday from 10 am to 5 pm and on Sundays from 12 pm to 5 pm.
 280 East Dougherty Street

 Watkinsville is known more as a suburb of the Classic City but has plenty of its own Antebellum landmarks worth stopping for like the Elder Mill Covered Bridge, one of the few remaining in the United States.

-The Eagle Tavern– Built in the 1700s, the tavern was a stagecoach stop, hotel, and tavern.
+The Eagle Tavern was built in the 1700s as a stagecoach stop, hotel, and tavern.
 It’s also the reason that UGA was placed in nearby Athens rather than Watkinsville, as not to sully the school’s reputation with a bar.
 26 North Main Street

 Madison is known as “the town Sherman refused to burn,” not because of the town’s charm, which it has in spades, but because of a relationship between the general and a Madisonian’s brother.
 For whatever reason, the town was left relatively unscathed by the Civil War, which is how it became known as “the most cultured and aristocratic town on the stagecoach route from Charleston to New Orleans.”
 Antique stores cover the town square, all facing the majestic Morgan County Courthouse.
 If you have time, I recommend picking up a self-guided tour brochure from the visitor’s center.

-Heritage Hall– The stunning 1811 Greek Revival home was built for Dr. Elijah Evans Jones.
+Heritage Hall is a stunning 1811 Greek Revival home built for Dr. Elijah Evans Jones.
 The home’s imposing columns and window etchings are the most prominent features.
 It was a private home until 1977 when it was sold to the Morgan County Historical Society.
 277 South Main Street

-Rogers House and Rose Cottage– The 1809 Piedmont Plain Style home was built by Reuben Rogers and pre-dates the iconic Morgan County Courthouse.
+The Rogers House and Rose Cottage is an 1809 Piedmont Plain Style built by Reuben Rogers and pre-dates the iconic Morgan County Courthouse.
 Its furnishings are representative of the mid 19th century.
 The Rose Cottage belonged to a freed slave.
 179 East Jefferson Street

 Eatonton is the county seat of Putnam County was established in 1809 in land ceded by the Creek Indians.
 It served as a railroad stop between Macon and Savannah.
 Today it has a historic district and booming dairy industry and is home to the Uncle Remus Museum.
 It’s also a part of Georgia’s Lake Country.

-Uncle Remus Museum– Writer Joel Chandler Harris grew up in Eatonton and his characters Brer Rabbit and Uncle Remus became known throughout the world.
-The restored slave cabin, part of the home of “Little Boy” Joseph Sidney Turner, is now a museum to Chandler’s life and influence.
+Writer Joel Chandler Harris grew up in Eatonton and his characters Brer Rabbit and Uncle Remus became known throughout the world.
+The restored slave cabin, part of the home of “Little Boy” Joseph Sidney Turner, is now the Uncle Remus Museum, covering the writer’s life and influence.
 214 Oak Street

 As Georgia’s Antebellum Capital, Milledgeville has more buildings predating the Civil War than anywhere in the state.
 The county was formed in 1803 and Milledgeville became the capital of Georgia during the early 1800s.
 Flannery O’Connor lived here for much of her life.
 Go to the visitor’s center for the Historic Walking Tour brochure, full of additional homes worth visiting.
 Milledgeville is also located on stunning Lake Sinclair, making it a place to spend a few days on the water.

-Governor’s Mansion– General Sherman claimed the mansion during his “March to the Sea.”
+General Sherman claimed the Governor’s Mansion during his “March to the Sea.”
 The 1839 High Greek Revival home has since been housing for the presidents and staff of Georgia College and State University before being turned into a museum.
 120 South Clarke Street

-Georgia Old Capital Museum– Located on the ground floor of the Old Statehouse, the museum represents the state’s capitol from 1807 to 1868, at which point it was moved to Atlanta.
+Located on the ground floor of the Old Statehouse, the Georgia Old Capital Museum represents the state’s capitol from 1807 to 1868, at which point it was moved to Atlanta.
 The Georgia Military College has occupied the space since then.
 It was here that Georgia seceded from the Union.
 201 East Greene Street

-Brown Stetson Sanford House– The “Milledgeville Federal” style home built by John Marlor was later a hotel, tavern, and restaurant.
+The “Milledgeville Federal” style Brown Stetson Sanford House was built by John Marlor and was later a hotel, tavern, and restaurant.
 601 West Hancock Street

 Old Clinton and Gray